Whimsical new NYC waterfront park floats over Hudson River | Times Leader

 It joins a string of piers along Manhattan’s west side that have been redeveloped for recreational use over the last 20 years, but its unusual design sets it apart.

-The design is from Thomas Heatherwick, who also created the Hudson Yards climbing structure known as some 20 blocks north of Little Island.
+The design is from Thomas Heatherwick, who also created the Hudson Yards climbing structure known as the Vessel, some 20 blocks north of Little Island.

-Diller, also a major donor to the nearby , has spoken of Little Island as an enchanted forest or a visit to Oz.
+Diller, also a major donor to the nearby High Line, has spoken of Little Island as an enchanted forest or a visit to Oz.

 Plans for the project, part of the state-run Hudson River Park, were announced in 2014, but several lawsuits were filed arguing that the park had been planned without public input and could threaten marine wildlife.
 Real estate developer Douglas Durst, who had been pushed out of his position as chair of the fundraising group Friends of Hudson River Park a few years before, was revealed to have bankrolled the lawsuits filed by the nonprofit City Club of New York.